KIT-SCC/gridka-xrootd/README.md

 defined, which may be utilised to generate more sophisticated configuration files (see [Resource types](#resource-types)).

+Those that are experienced Puppet users might notice that the module's base class does not provide many parameters.
+In particular, none that have any effect on the other classes provided.
+That is because we as the editors of the forked code have Puppet Hiera in action and Puppet will look up values for all class parameters there automatically.
+Hence, we don't need those parameters.
+In case you do, simply apply the classes directly, in the same fashion as the `xrootd` base class does it.

 There is _no_ support for any kind of plugin management with this module.

 #### Parameters